-Scams like these take place all over the world.
+Scams like these take place?all over the world.
 Scammers become smarter and their phishing emails and misleading practices more sophisticated every day.

 Even for tech-savvy people, it gets harder to recognize fake emails.

-AI fooling us
+AI could be fooling us

 My concern is scammers might start using AI in their fraudulent methods as well.

-Watching Google Assistant making this call made me realize this type of scam can now be done with little investment and at large scale.
+Watching Google Assistant making this call ?made me realize this type of scam can now be done with little investment and at large scale.